Jackzmc/flashforge-api-server/README.md

   * [ ] Push?
 * [ ] Simple UI that replaces need of polar3d
 * [x] Use config file for printer ips, instead of manually putting IP

+# Usage

+1. Build the project with `cargo build --release` or find a release
+2. Copy `config.example.toml` to `config.toml` and configure it
+   * All sections except [printers] are optional
+3. Run target/release/flashforge-api or the binary file
+   * The current directory must include the `config.toml` file